 Each student is responsible for completing all the assigned weekly readings and watching the posted video lectures and films.
-These will prepare you for the weekly reflection posts and course assignments.
-PowerPoint slides will be made available before the video lectures are posted each week.
-Video lectures will be uploaded to YouTube, but will be taken offline after exactly one week.
+These will prepare you for the reflection posts and course assignments.
+PowerPoint slides will be made available with the video lectures each week.
+Video lectures will be uploaded to YouTube, but will be taken offline after exactly two weeks.